honkingeagle/turbocharged-csv-parser/README.md

 # About

-This was an experiment that tries to get the best out of both `laravel` and `rust` to parse and store csv data to a database using a rust service and displaying the data with laravel.
+This is an experiment that tries to get the best out of both `laravel` and `rust` to parse and store a 41k csv file to a database using a rust service and displaying the data with laravel.